What are the criteria for students entering the Arrowsmith Program?

 Is the program suitable for people with Autism or Intellectual Disability?

-Diagnoses such as Developmental or Intellectual Delay may indicate an impairment of general intellect and function, and students with these conditions have needs that are more significant than a student with a specific learning difficulty.
-It may also be, however, that these students have a range of learning disorders that has resulted in a mis-diagnosis.
-The Cognitive Strengthening Centre is committed to ensuring that every student who could benefit from participation in the Arrowsmith Program is considered and evaluated carefully and fairly to ensure there is no exclusion of people from the program as a result of an incorrect diagnosis.
+The Arrowsmith Program is specifically developed for individuals struggling with specific learning difficulties/disabilities.
+We know, however, that students with other diagnoses also have learning issues and will also benefit from strengthening their cognitive functioning.
+NeuFocus is committed to ensuring that every student who could benefit from participation in the Arrowsmith Program is considered and evaluated carefully and fairly to ensure there is no exclusion of people from the program as a result of their diagnosis.

-Individuals with learning difficulties who also have Autism Spectrum Disorders (ASD) have benefitted from the Arrowsmith Program.
-The Program will enable these individuals to address the cognitive learning needs which so often accompany autism.
-Our most recently published research specifically discusses people with autism in the Arrowsmith Program.
+In particular, individuals with learning difficulties who also have Autism Spectrum Disorders (ASD) have benefitted from the Arrowsmith Program.
+The Program enables these individuals to address the cognitive learning needs which so often accompany autism.
+Our most

 Does the program help with attentional disorders?